 If your student struggles with Passage 4, consider using workbooks like High Noon Reading Comprehension, levels B and C. They can help your student develop grades 2-3 reading level skills.

 Your student may also benefit from vocabulary building with High Noon Vocabulary,Try level B for second grade reading level vocabulary, and level C for third grade reading level vocabulary.

-If your student is comfortable reading Passage 5 choose books like the Perspectives series and perhaps Streamlined Shakespeare, an accessible and rewarding read.
+If your student is comfortable reading Passage 5 choose books like the Horizons series and perhaps Streamlined Shakespeare, an accessible and rewarding read.